5 Ways To Remove a Bumper Sticker

 Lots of options, but some are safer than others.

 Maybe the election is over and your guy lost?
-Or you are left with a (trump)er sticker that you are dying to remove?
+Or you got a killer deal on a used car with too many heinous bumper stickers?
 Either way, you need to find a way to do it quickly and safely at home.
 Removing bumper stickers is one of those tasks that looks harder than it actually is.
 That being said, use caution when removing decals from your vehicle, you’d hate to leave a scratch in your paint in place of the sticker.
 One of the key ingredients to successful sticker removal is the application of heat.
 Keep in mind any adhesive is more easily removed in warm weather, so the next time you get out the hose and bucket to wash your vehicle, test drive one of these techniques to remove any unwanted decals from your vehicle safely and thoroughly.

 Use Hot Water (Very Hot)